MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 For Power BI tenant-level auditing, you might extract and store the following attributes from Microsoft Graph.

 - **Full name of users:** Many data sources only include the email address of the user that performed an activity or who's assigned to a role.
 Use this attribute when you want to display the full name (display name) in analytical reports.
 Using the full name makes reports more user-friendly.
-- **Other user properties:** Other descriptive attributes about users may be available in Microsoft Entra ID.
+- **Other user properties:** Other descriptive attributes about users might be available in Microsoft Entra ID.
 Some examples of built-in [user profile attributes](/azure/active-directory/fundamentals/active-directory-users-profile-azure-portal) that have analytical value include job title, department, manager, region, and office location.
 - **Members of a security group:** Most data sources provide the name of a group (for example, the Power BI activity log records that a security group was assigned to a workspace role).
 Retrieving the group membership improves your ability to fully analyze what an individual user is doing or has access to.
 - **User licenses:** It's useful to analyze which [user licenses](/power-bi/fundamentals/service-features-license-type)—free, Power BI Pro, or Power BI Premium Per User (PPU)—are assigned to users.
 This data can help you to identify who's not using their license.
 It also helps you to analyze all users (distinct users with a license) versus active users (with recent activities).
 If you're considering adding or expanding your Power BI Premium licenses, we recommend that you analyze the user license data together with user activity data to perform a cost analysis.
 - **Members of the administrator roles:** You can compile a list of your Power BI administrators are (which includes Power Platform administrators and global administrators).